CloudLabsAI-Azure/azure-agents-control-plane/docs/LAB_MANUAL_BUILD_YOUR_OWN_AGENT.md

 ## Overview

 This lab guides you through building an AI agent on the `Azure Agents Control Plane` using GitHub Copilot and the SpecKit specification-driven methodology.
-You will validate your environment, review the project constitution, write an agent specification, implement an MCP-compliant agent with FastAPI, containerize and deploy it to AKS, then inspect the control plane — APIM governance policies, Cosmos DB short-term memory, AI Search long-term memory, and Azure Monitor observability.
+You will validate your environment, review the project constitution, write an agent specification, implement an MCP-compliant agent with FastAPI, containerize and deploy it to AKS, then inspect the control plane — API Management (APIM) policies, Cosmos DB short-term memory, AI Search long-term memory, and Azure Monitor observability.
 You will conclude by establishing baseline evaluations, capturing and labeling agent episodes, fine-tuning with Agent Lightning, and re-evaluating to validate improvement through a closed-loop reinforcement learning pipeline.

 **Duration**: 4 hours
-**Prerequisites**: Completed environment setup and deployed the base Azure Agents Control Plane infrastructure
+**Prerequisites**: Environment setup and deployed the base Azure Agents Control Plane infrastructure.
+(Completed)

 ---